 Lowell Farms employs personnel with a wide range of skill sets, including those with masters' and bachelors' degrees in their respective fields.
-With respect to cultivation, Lowell Farms recruits individuals with plant science and agricultural experience, and personnel have the practical experience necessary to cultivate high yielding, multiple strain variety cannabis plants and to develop new cannabis strains through selective horticultural practices.

 With regard to extraction, Lowell Farms recruits individuals with extraction and distillation experience for its product lines, and personnel have the practical experience and knowledge necessary to process the raw, dried cannabis product through volatile and solventless extraction processes, thereby generating high yields of cannabis extracts and distillates.
 In addition, Lowell Farms personnel have the practical experience and knowledge necessary to conduct secondary processing of cannabis biomass into crude cannabis oil, distillate, and concentrates, including shatter, wax and crystals, and to utilize the natural terpenes in cannabis to formulate premium vaporizer oils.
 Terpenes are the oils that give cannabis plants their smell.
-They come from the same components as tetrahydrocannabinol ("THC") and cannabidol ("CBD").
+They come from the same components as tetrahydrocannabinol ("THC") and cannabidiol ("CBD").